oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-add-busrules/ggsa-mt-add-busrules.md

 ## Introduction

-This lab walks you through steps to add business rules to a Stream Analytics pipeline, to monitor the public transportation in the Atlanta area.
+This lab walks you through steps to add business rules to a Stream Analytics pipeline, to monitor the public transportation in a marked geographical location.

-This is the third lab in the Monitoring Public Transportation Using Stream Analytics workshop.
-Follow the labs sequentially.

-*Estimated Time*:
+*Estimated Time*: 20 minutes

-### About this Lab

-This lab provides steps to create a basic pipeline, add a query stage and a filter to it, and publish the pipeline; all this in less than 15 minutes!

 ### Objectives
 In this Lab you will:
 - Create a Rule Stage
 - Add a Rule for Highways to Have a Name Value
-- Add a Rule to Identify Bus Drivers Driving Recklessly
+- Add a Rule to identify Reckless Driving
-- Add a Rule to Identify Drivers Driving with Major Violations
+- Add a Rule to identify Major Speed Violations
-- Add a Rule to Identify Drivers Driving with Minor Violations
+- Add a Rule to identify Minor Speed Violations

 ### Prerequisites